-PhD candidate, Bioresource Engineering/Natural Resource Sciences
+PhD'15, Bioresource Engineering/Natural Resource Sciences

 Born in the United States with parents emigrated from Tamil Nadu, India, I obtained my degree in Biology with a specialization in conservation and ecological management from the University of Edinburgh.
 I then went on to develop conservation education problems which focused on the science of ecology within public school curricula in Singapore.
 While I understood the principles of ecological relationships, I felt that I needed more understanding and training in how such knowledge could be applied to the activities of human society.
 I pursued a Masters in Environmental Policy and Regulation from the London School of Economics and carried out research which sought to understand how public perceptions on environmental benefits are formulated and expressed.